censorship-no-archive/ceno1/doc/threatModel.md

 #### Resistance against active network interference

-It is worth mentioning that adversaries with access to the network transport link might be able to throttle Freenet connections or block connections to Freenet seed nodes.
-This could mean that your node won't be able to find other peers in order to request content and you won't be able to use CENO.
+CENO will not establish any connections, but will use the Freenet's ones with other peers in order to retrieve content and forward requests for URLs to a CENO Insertion Authority.
+Freenet traffic (encrypted end-to-end and over UDP) looks like random noise to Deep Packet Inspection, therefore it is difficult for adversaries to create specific rules for dropping Freenet connections, without affecting other services.
+It is worth mentioning that adversaries that control the network transport link might be able to block connections to the Freenet seed nodes.
+This could mean that your node won't be able to find other peers in order to request content, unless you know other people who are already using CENO/Freenet to help you become part of the global network.

+In scenarios where connections with peers in other countries are throttled (e.g. because of a national firewall), but those within the country are left intact, CENO users will still be able to communicate with each other and, given that one of them has cached a specific resource, she could serve it upon requests to the rest of the in-country network and pass it along as her node is replicating its cached content.
+This concept can be extended to mesh networks that are using independent network infrastructure, nevertheless.
+The CENO team imagines that in such situations, when a small set of nodes can connect with the global network, CENO users will still be able to access the portal content and request new bundles.

 ## 3. Assumptions